bwinter/resume/Brendan-Winter-Resume.md

 * Invited to participate in the company's NYC-based SHC knowledge-share, collaborating with other facilitators on processes to improve company-wide practice.

-* Sustained Pivotal Web Services at a **99.95%** SLO across thousands of nodes and dozens of services while deploying weekly updates — by enforcing CI gates, canary node pools, quick rollbacks, dashboards & alerts (**Datadog**/PagerDuty), leading **incident responses** while updating runbooks and tooling.
+* Sustained Pivotal Web Services at a **99.95%** SLO across thousands of nodes and dozens of services while deploying weekly updates — by enforcing CI gates, canary node pools, quick rollbacks, dashboards & alerts (Datadog/PagerDuty), leading **incident responses** while updating runbooks and tooling (**Bash**/**Ruby**/**Python**).

-* Maintained full-stack Billing & Account Management app and its CI/CD — pair programming full time to support hundreds of thousands of users' billing needs — through Rails feature development, migrations and CI/CD hardening.
+* Maintained full-stack Billing & Account Management app and its CI/CD — **pair programming** full time to support hundreds of thousands of users' billing needs — through Rails feature development, migrations and **CI/CD** hardening.

-* Maintained the platform's Ruby-based Usage service and its CI/CD, across dozens of versions of the platform by shipping features, updating dependencies and fixing customer/CI issues.
+* Maintained the platform's Ruby-based Usage service and its **CI/CD**, across dozens of versions of the platform by shipping features, updating dependencies and fixing customer/CI issues.

 | Consulting Software Engineer, Textline | *in-office, Jun 2017 — Nov 2017* |
 | :---- | ----: |